IRC Sect. 704(b): Partnership Allocations

 - Layer cake and targeted allocations

-The panel will analyze and tackle these and other relevant topics:
+The panel will provide you a briefing and analysis on these and other relevant topics:

 - Terms of the three provisions under Sect.
 704(b) to validate an allocation.